 The government's intention in changing national planning policy and practice in this area is to more firmly integrate the delivery of planning policy into the operation of the market.
 Planning policy benefits the market in many ways.
 It results in sustainable development that meets the needs of the population and ensures that places function well and prosperously; the market equally benefits from these outcomes.
-An assessment of viability for planning purposes is distinct and separate from a market valuation for secured lending or company accounts purposes in accordance with RICS Valuation - Global Standards.
+An assessment of viability for planning purposes is distinct and separate from a market valuation for secured lending or company accounts purposes in accordance with the current edition of RICS Valuation - Global Standards.
 The figures produced in a viability appraisal for planning purposes are to assist in the delivery of local planning policy in accordance with the NPPF and PPG.

 In August 2020, the government published a White Paper, Planning for the Future.
-This sets out proposals to further reform the system of developer contributions, replacing s.106 planning obligations and the

-Community Infrastructure Levy (CIL) with a new Infrastructure Levy.
+This sets out proposals to further reform the system of developer contributions, replacing s.106 planning obligations and the Community Infrastructure Levy (CIL) with a new Infrastructure Levy.
 While this new approach is in development, the current system of developer contributions continues to apply.

-In 2019, RICS published a professional statement, Financial viability in planning: conduct and reporting, which is mandatory for all RICS members carrying out financial viability assessments.
-This guidance note supplements and gives added guidance to RICS members and other stakeholders in the planning process on undertaking and understanding financial viability assessments (FVAs) in both a planmaking and decision-taking context.
-This guidance note is based on the NPPF and PPG as at the date of publication.
+The current edition of RICS' Financial viability in planning: conduct and reporting is mandatory for all RICS members carrying out financial viability assessments.
+The present document supplements and gives added guidance to RICS members and other stakeholders in the planning process on undertaking and understanding financial viability assessments (FVAs) in both a plan-making and decision-taking context.
+This professional standard is based on the NPPF and PPG as at the date of publication.
 It is up to all users to check any subsequent updates of either document.

-RICS professional standards and guidance
+RICS standards framework